Billify-VOF/billify-prototype/docs/design /FUNCTIONAL_REQUIREMENTS.md

 ### 5. Automatic invoice payment alerts
 * Notify users of upcoming payments that are due to avoid late fees or missed payments.

-### 6. Invoice categorisation
+### 6. Invoice categorization
-* Invoices should be automatically categorised by the due date (e.g., due within 7, 30 days) with corresponding colour codes (e.g., red for urgent, orange for near due, green for not soon owing).
+* Invoices should be automatically categorized by the due date (e.g., due within 7, 30 days) with corresponding color codes (e.g., red for urgent, orange for near due, green for not soon owing).

 ## Cash flow